nodejs/admin/MEMBER_TRAVEL_FUND.md

 1. Provide receipts as attachments in an email stating your name, the participation covered, and the total approved for reimbursement.
 2. Fill out and attach the [Expense Report](./expense-report-template.xls?raw=true).
-3. Email this reimbursement request to ap@linuxfoundation.org and cc mrhinkle@linuxfoundation.org and annmarie@thisdot.co.
+3. Email this reimbursement request to travelapprovals@nodejs.org.

 Submit reports within one calendar month of the event date.
 Submitting reports in a timely fashion facilitates accurate record-keeping.